OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-07.md

 ## Nehemiah 7:26

-> the people of Bethlehem and Netophah, 188;
+> the people of Bethlehem and Netophah, numbered 188;

 ## Nehemiah 7:27

-> the people of Anathoth, 128;
+> the people of Anathoth, numbered 128;

 ## Nehemiah 7:28

-> the people of Beth Azmaveth, 42;
+> the people of Beth Azmaveth, numbered 42;

 ## Nehemiah 7:29

-> the people of Kiriath Jearim, Kephirah, and Beeroth, 743;
+> the people of Kiriath Jearim, Kephirah, and Beeroth, numbered 743;

 ## Nehemiah 7:30

-> the people of Ramah and Geba, 621;
+> the people of Ramah and Geba, numbered 621;

 ## Nehemiah 7:31

-> the people of Michmas, 122;
+> the people of Michmas, numbered 122;

 ## Nehemiah 7:32

-> the people of Bethel and Ai, 123;
+> the people of Bethel and Ai, numbered 123;

 ## Nehemiah 7:33

-> the people of the other Nebo, 52;
+> the people of the other Nebo, numbered 52;

 ## Nehemiah 7:34